ericwbailey/ericwbailey.website/source/published/i-restyled-my-mastodon-instance.md

 Specifically, [`:is()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:is)' ability to lump selectors together and affect their specificity does a lot of the heavy lifting.
 Namespaced, human-friendly [Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) also help a lot, in that values now make a lot more sense when scaffolded across all these different co-opted selectors.

-I’m sure I could also do some fancy things with [Cascade Layers](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer), [CSS nesting](https://ishadeed.com/article/css-nesting/), and maybe eventually `[@scope](https://keithjgrant.com/posts/2023/04/scoped-css-is-back/)`.
-But that’s a not-right-now-problem.
+I’m sure I could also do some fancy things with [Cascade Layers](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer), [CSS nesting](https://ishadeed.com/article/css-nesting/), and maybe eventually [`@scope`](https://keithjgrant.com/posts/2023/04/scoped-css-is-back/).
+But that is a not-right-now-problem.

 ### Archeology